amulrean/flights3d/README.md

 This project is deployed to Firebase and avalible at https://flights3d-amulrean.firebaseapp.com/

+Ensure Firebase CLI is installed and logged in: https://firebase.google.com/docs/cli

 - `ng build --prod`
 - test build locally `firebase serve`
 - Deploy to firebase `firebase deploy`